 Why Choose Cooper to Treat Hearing Loss in Babies and Children

-Cooper University Health Care’s Division of Otolaryngology – Head and Neck Surgery is part of the only tertiary-care, academic medical center in South Jersey.
+Cooper University Health Care’s Division of Otolaryngology – Head and Neck Surgery is part of the only tertiary-care, academic health system in South Jersey.
 We have a team of fellowship-trained otolaryngologists (ear, nose and throat specialists) as well as experienced audiologists, and licensed speech-language pathologists who are uniquely qualified to treat infants and children with hearing loss.

 Together, they provide an unparalleled level of comprehensive medical and surgical care for the full range of issues relating to hearing loss in the smallest of patients.